fidoriel/epson-printer-snmp/README.md

 ## Description

-This project was designed for a EPSON WF-7525 Series printer, but inspired by [projects](#resources) for other models.
+This project was designed for a Epson Stylus Office BX535WD Series printer, but inspired by [projects](#resources) for other models.
 Hopefully, releasing this code will help save a printer from the trash and improve consumer repairability for these devices.
 Feel free to raise an issue for adding support for another model of printer, with logs from `wicreset` or similar attached.